1. INTRO TO CORE COMPETANCIES (MRC 101)

 - Pet Tech Advanced First Aid

-To find out what trainings are being offered, see our training and events Calendar.
-This is updated frequently.
+Our goal is to offer these trainings annually.
 As a member of WMDART, you are also able to attend any MRC unit trainings that may include:

 - First Aid and CPR for people